 All paper and digital records containing personal data must be held securely.
 You must take care to ensure that data cannot be accessed or viewed by anyone not authorised to do so.

 See our detailed guidance on data security and data security off-campus.

 Access to personal data should be restricted to those staff who need access for legitimate business or operational reasons and it should only be used for the purpose(s) for which it was granted.

 Exercise caution if you are asked by a third party to disclose personal data.
 It should not normally be disclosed without the consent of the individual data subject themselves.

 Personal data collected for one purpose may not subsequently be used for another without the individual's consent.
 For example, contact details collected on a course feedback form may not subsequently be used for a mailshot.

 Keep files in a single location

-All documents which may need to be referred to in order to carry out normal departmental business should be kept centrally in a single file.
+All documents which may need to be referred to in order to carry out normal university or departmental business should be kept centrally in a single file.

 Members of staff holding their own separate files can only be justified if it is in the interests of the student or other individual, for example where the information is particularly sensitive.